 Motor skills between 7-8 months: gaining skills, confidence and appetite

-Milk is still the main source of nutrients, but slowly food is gaining more importance.
+From a nutrition stand point, milk is still the main source of nutrients… but solid food is gaining more importance.

-- Offer 2 meals per day: Aim for 2 meals per day.
-At that age, milk is still the main source of nutrients but we are slowly transitioning to a family diet (3 meals and snacks).
+Aim for 2 meals per day.
+At this age, milk is still the main source of nutrients.
+But, we are transitioning to a family diet (3 meals and snacks).

-- Keep encouraging drinking from an open cup: continue practicing these mature drinking skills.
+Introducing cutlery as it is an important skills to learn.
+Encourage drinking from an open cup, and continue practicing these mature drinking skills.

 Baby 7-8 months old is definitely gaining skills and appetite.
-Offer a healthy plate and encourage the mastering of mature eating and drinking skills.
+Offer a healthy plate.
+Encourage the mastering of mature eating and drinking skills

 Motor skills between 9-12 months: baby does the pincer grasp

-Baby is mastering the pincer grasp, this ability to pick small pieces of food between the thumb and index fingers.
+Baby is learning to master the pincer grasp.
+This gives them the ability to pick small pieces of food between the thumb and index fingers.

-Solid food is now the main source of nutrients, with milk being offered during mealtime or breastfed on demand.
+Solid food is now the main source of nutrients.
+Offer milk during mealtime or breastfed on demand.

-- Serve a range of food textures: Depending on the food texture, the amount of chewing strength and stamina required varies.
-Mix things up so baby is exposed to various textures.
+The amount of chewing strength and stamina required depends on food texture.
+Mix things up to expose baby to various textures.

-- Serve dairy products as is: Dairy products can be introduced at mealtime: cheese, yogurt, milk, and cottage cheese.
-Although they are a healthy choice, dairy products are dense in proteins and poor in iron, and are not appropriate for the nutrient requirements of young babies.
+While dairy is a healthy choice, these products are dense in proteins and poor in iron.
+It is not appropriate for the nutrient requirements of young babies.

-- Offer to 3 meals a day.
 Food is the main source of nutrients at that age.
-Baby should eat very similar to the family
+Baby should eat very like the family.

 Baby 9-12 months old master the pincer grasp and can manage a wide range of texture and size of food.